Jump around below and find out all there is to know about wedding showers!

 If you’re not sure where to start with your total budget, the average wedding gift purchased on Zola costs between $100 to $120, which would indicate a total budget of $166 to $200, with shower gifts amounting to $33 to $40.

 If you don’t want to open presents at the shower, consider having a gift display.
 Ask guests to bring their presents unwrapped, and add them to the “display” table when they arrive.
-Throughout the length of the party, guests can then view and admire all the gifts.
-However, for this to work, your host will need to communicate this wish to your guests ahead of time, as well as provide labels and pens for guests to identify who brought what (a necessity to appropriately thank attendees later).
+Throughout the length of the party, guests can then view and admire the gifts.
+However, for this to work, your host will need to communicate this wish to your guests ahead of time, as well as provide labels and pens for guests to identify who brought what.

 Totally.
-There are tons of creative ways that you can approach throwing a wedding shower that may not involve the traditional run-down of tea sandwiches, punch, and two hours of gift-opening spotlight.
+There are tons of creative ways that you can approach throwing a wedding shower that may not involve the traditional run-down of tea sandwiches, punch, and gift-opening spotlight.
 In fact, a non-traditional shower is a great way to express your individuality and create a unique experience for your guests.
-Get the whole group involved in something fun and hands-on, such as hiring an in-home chef to come teach the group how to make a specific dish, or have a professional florist conduct a class on how to arrange flowers.
-Check out our article on a few other wedding shower ideas, and don’t be afraid to think outside the (gift) box.
+Get the whole group involved in something fun and hands-on, such as hiring a private chef to come teach the group how to make a specific dish, or have a professional florist conduct a class on how to arrange flowers.

-In general, thank you notes should be sent as soon as possible after an event, and this holds true for your wedding shower.
-Ideally, you would want your guests to receive the note within two to three weeks of your shower, but especially before your wedding, as you’ll have your hands full after the big day with thank you-writing duties for all those wedding gifts.
+Thank-you notes should be sent as soon as possible after the event.
+Ideally, you want your guests to receive the note within two to three weeks of your shower, but especially before your wedding, as you’ll have your hands full after the big day with thank you-writing duties for all those wedding gifts.
 So, be sure to get your shower gifts acknowledged ahead of time to avoid sending back-to-back thank-you notes to certain guests.